Los Angeles Airports: Which Is The Best?

 The location in El Segundo makes it a convenient option for those visiting West LA and South Bay, but many visitors can only get non-stop flights to LAX so it’s a popular choice for every destination within greater Los Angeles.
 LAX is definitely the best airport for visiting Santa Monica.

 Leaving LAX can be time consuming, so be prepared.
 If you’re renting a car, for now you’ll need to look for your rental company’s shuttle bus (until the people mover comes online) – sometimes these get stuck in “the loop” with all of the cars, so it can take a while for them to come.
-If you’re using a taxi or ride share instead, for now you have to take a different shuttle bus to the LAX-it pick up lot (or walk there from terminal 1, which includes Southwest).
+On our most recent trip back to LA, from landing to picking up our car took nearly an hour.

 BUR – Hollywood Burbank Airport